Car network

 Company & industry networks

-As trends in the global economy become more and more important for the decision-making process on national level contacts between workers in the same sector or company increasingly gain importance.
-National answers to lay-offs, out-sourcing and reorganisations are hard to formulate when transnational companies move their production around the globe with the sole purpose of maximising their profits.
-Building and supporting international networks of workers active in the same industry or company is one answer to mobilise strength, information and experiences to can counter these companies.
+As economic globalisation is gaining more and more influence on decision-making processes on national level, contacts between workers of the respective sectors and companies increasingly gain importance.
+National answers to lay-offs, outsourcing and restructurings are hard to formulate when transnational companies move their production around the globe with the sole purpose of maximising their profits.
+Building and supporting international networks of workers active in the same industry or company is one answer to mobilise workers' strength and join their experiences to enable them to counter-act these developments.